0100101001010000/PyTechnicalIndicators/README.md

 `Chart Patterns` is used to calculate chart patterns to be displayed on OHLC charts.

 ### Bulk
-The `Bulk` directory has 11 files used to calculate different Technical Indicator areas.
+The `Bulk` directory has 11 files used to calculate different Technical Indicator categories.

 #### Basic Indicators
 `basic_indicators` has functions native to the Python standard library that get calculated for a list of asset prices and